 1937: The Palestine Post reported that a mass meeting was held at the Tel Aviv's Mograbi building during which the participants vowed active support for the beleaguered Polish Jewry.

-1938: Thanks to the intervention of influential friends Sigmund Freud, his wife and his daughter arrived in London from Vienna via Paris.
+1938: Thanks to the intervention of influential friends Sigmund Freud, his wife Martha and his daughter Anna arrived in London from Vienna via Paris.

 1939: The Jewish city of Tel Aviv was virtually cut off from the outside world today when, by order of the British military commander of the Southern District, all Jewish motor traffic into or out of the city was prohibited until tomorrow night.
 Only medical and milk transportation is permitted.

-1940: It was reported today that the Nazis had moved “through Amsterdam with ready-made lists of enemies and Jews, rounding them and having them shot en masse.
+1940: The New York Times reported that the Nazis had moved “through Amsterdam with ready-made lists of enemies and Jews, rounding them and having them shot en masse.

 1942: Following a failed attempt in 1940, the Nazis succeed in ordering Belgian Jews to wear the Yellow Star.